 Badass: Acknowledged in her introduction in the recap page: "Interdimensional kicker of butts".

-Badass Princess/Little Miss Badass: She hailed from a world removed from the multiverse where her mothers were queens, she was addressed as "Princess America", and she's been doing this before she was even ten.
+Badass Princess: She hails from a world removed from the multiverse where her mothers were queens, she was addressed as "Princess America", and she's been doing this before she was even ten.

 Badass Gay: She kicks ass and doesn't care for kissing boys.
 As she tells Ultimate Nullifier, he's not her type and she's not on his team.